This blood sugar chart shows normal blood glucose levels before and after meals and recommended HbA1c levels for people with and without diabetes.

 |Official ADA recommendation for someone with diabetes||Less than 7.0%|

 A normal fasting blood glucose for someone who does not have diabetes ranges from 70 to 99 mg/dl.
-The American Diabetes Association recommends a routine screening for type 2 diabetes starting at age 45.
-If the results are normal, the screening should be repeated every 3 years.
+The American Diabetes Association recommends a routine screening for type 2 diabetes starting at age 35.
+If the results are normal, the screening should be repeated every three years.

-If have diabetes risk factors, which include being overweight or obese, having a family history of type 2 diabetes, having a history of gestational diabetes, or being of a certain race/ethnicity (African American, Latino, Asian American, Pacific Islander, or Native American), you should be screened for diabetes sooner than age 45.
+If have diabetes risk factors, which include being overweight or obese, having a family history of type 2 diabetes, having a history of gestational diabetes, or being of a certain race/ethnicity (African American, Latino, Asian American, Pacific Islander, or Native American), you should be screened for diabetes sooner and repeat testing may be recommended more often.

-Children and adolescents who have diabetes symptoms or who are overweight and have a family history of type 2 diabetes, are of African American, Latino, Asian American, Native American or Pacific Islander descent, who have signs of prediabetes (acanthosis nigricans, high blood pressure, high cholesterol) or a mother who had gestational diabetes should be tested beginning at age 10 and then every 3 years thereafter.
+Children and adolescents who have diabetes symptoms or who are overweight and have a family history of type 2 diabetes, are of African American, Latino, Asian American, Native American or Pacific Islander descent, who have signs of prediabetes (acanthosis nigricans, high blood pressure, high cholesterol) or a mother who had gestational diabetes should be tested beginning at age 10 or the onset of puberty (whichever occurs earlier) and then every three years thereafter.

 A fasting blood sugar of 100 to 125 mg/dl is indicative of prediabetes, which is a condition where blood sugar levels are above “normal” but not high enough to be considered diabetes.
 Prediabetes is a risk factor for type 2 diabetes, heart disease and stroke.
 It’s managed by lifestyle changes and, in some cases, medication.